Acupuncture

 Common Questions:

-Most of the time, animals barely seem to notice the tiny needles being inserted.
-They often relax and appear to enjoy the treatment sessions.
-Once in a while, we may find a sensitive point, and if the animal seems to be in any discomfort for more than a few seconds, the needle will be removed.
+• Most of the time, animals barely notice the tiny needles being inserted.
+Many even relax and seem to enjoy the treatment sessions.
+Occasionally, we may encounter a sensitive point.
+If the animal shows discomfort for more than a few seconds, the needle is promptly removed.

-Sometimes we find that dogs or cats just don’t want their paws touched, so the acupuncture points in these areas may or may not be an option to treat.
+Sometimes, dogs or cats may be uncomfortable with having their paws touched, so acupuncture points in those areas might not always be used.

-The goal is for the treatment to be a pleasant experience for your pet and for your pet to be relaxed and calm enough for the needs to have the maximum effect.
+Our goal is for the treatment to be a positive experience for your pet, helping them stay relaxed and calm so the therapy can have the maximum benefit.ion text goes here

-When acupuncture is performed by a trained veterinarian, there are very few side effects or possible complications.
-Due to the practice of using sterile, single-use needles, risk of infection is very low.
+• When performed by a trained veterinarian, acupuncture has very few side effects or complications.
+Because sterile, single-use needles are used, the risk of infection is very low.

 One exception is cancer.
-Since acupuncture can increase local blood flow, there is the potential that a tumor could be stimulated to grow.
-That being said, many animals have concurrent conditions, along with a known tumor, such as arthritis pain or gastrointestinal issues, and these can often still be treated successfully.
+Since acupuncture can increase local blood flow, there is a theoretical risk that a tumor could be stimulated to grow.
+However, many animals with cancer also have other conditions, such as arthritis or gastrointestinal issues, which can often still be safely treated with acupuncture.

-Additionally, many animals undergoing chemotherapy or radiation for cancer can benefit from acupuncture due to anti-nausea and pain-relieving effects.
-It is important to discuss any concerns and weigh the risk versus the benefit when using acupuncture in patients with cancer.
+Furthermore, animals undergoing chemotherapy or radiation may benefit from acupuncture due to its anti-nausea and pain-relieving effects.
+It is important to discuss any concerns and carefully weigh the risks and benefits when considering acupuncture for patients with cancer.

-Animals, just like people, can have varying responses to acupuncture.
-Some will seem sleepy for the remainder of the day, while some will appear energized.
-Some will have an immediate improvement after just one treatment and some will require multiple treatments.
-There is a small percentage of animals that will show no improvement at all.
+• Animals, like people, can respond differently to acupuncture.
+Some may feel sleepy for the rest of the day, while others may seem more energetic.
+Some experience immediate improvement after just one treatment, while others may require multiple sessions.
+A small percentage of animals may show no noticeable improvement.

-Follow-up treatments will take approximately 30 minutes.
-Depending on your pet’s response to the initial treatment, the same points and techniques may be used or we may try something different.
-It is recommended that you commit to 4 treatments in order to determine if further treatment will be beneficial.
+Follow-up treatments typically take about 30 minutes.
+Depending on your pet’s response to the initial session, we may use the same points and techniques or adjust the approach.
+It is recommended to commit to at least four treatments to determine whether further therapy will be beneficial.

 “We conclude that, when used alone or combined with analgesics, AP and related techniques reduced pain and improved quality of life in dogs with neurological and musculoskeletal diseases.
 Dogs with musculoskeletal disorders had a better improvement in chronic pain and locomotion than those with neurological disorders.
 The clinical relevance of our findings is that AP is an important conservative therapeutic tool to be included in the multimodal treatment protocols of neurological and musculoskeletal diseases in dogs.”